schollz/share/README.md

 **Uploading to your account:**

-First, register at <https://e2ecp.com>.
-Then authenticate:
+Register at <https://e2ecp.com> to store files in your encrypted account.
+Your files are end-to-end encrypted - the server never sees the plaintext.

+Authenticate from CLI:

 ```bash
 e2ecp auth
 ```

-Upload encrypted files to your account:
+Upload encrypted files:

 ```bash
 e2ecp upload <file>
 ```

-Files are end-to-end encrypted before upload.
+Access your files anytime from the website or CLI.
+Share them with generated links that include the decryption key.
 The password you enter must match your account password.

 ## Command-line tool